 - Incarceration in state prison for 16 months, or 2 or 3 years.

-What should I do if I am charged with False Imprisonment in Los Angeles?
+False Imprisonment Attorney in Los Angeles?

 You should immediately contact an experienced best criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of a False Imprisonment conviction are too great to go-it alone.
 You can use our Contact Form or Call now for a free consultation (877) 977-7750.